 After lunch learn about musical instruments, weapons, bush tucker and medicines at the Culture Centre and view the many displays and some incredible art.
 Tonight we witness a spectacular sunset with many changing colours of Uluru and its surrounding landscape.
 Back at Yulara Resort we spoil ourselves with a delightful buffet dinner at the Ilkari Restaurant.
 Taste some of the finest produce available under the Australian sun.
 (Day 5 Outback Pioneer Hotel, Breakfast, Lunch, Dinner)

-*The Field of Light Art Installation has been extended until December 2020.
-There will be several options to see the lights and this will be available to you on the evening of day 6.
+*The Field of Light Art Installation – you will have several options to experience the lights on the evening of day 6.
 Extra cost apply.

 Western MacDonnell Ranges and Free Time in Alice Springs, Day 9 to 11 of our Outback Tours

 Alice Springs is nestled in between the Western and Eastern MacDonnell Ranges and today we will explore the Western region.
 The panoramic landscapes are known for their sunburnt oranges, maroons and purple colours and our first visit takes us to Glen Helen Gorge.
 A permanent waterhole surrounded by towering red cliffs is the main feature of Glen Helen Gorge and home to a variety of water birds and fish.
 Then we visit the world heritage listed Ochre Pits, a colourful outcrop of ochre on the banks of a sandy creek.
 Ochre is an important part of Aboriginal Culture and this area is a registered sacred site.
 For lunch we travel to Standley Chasm, a narrow gap which was formed by rushing floodwaters over thousands of years ago.
 It is at its most dramatic around noon on a sunny day.
 Take a walk through the chasm surrounded by fire-red walls up to 80m in height.
 On our return drive to Alice Springs we stop at the Telegraph Station.
 Enjoy a guided tour before heading back to our hotel in Alice Springs.
 (Day 9 Overnight Aurora Hotel, Buffet Breakfast, Lunch)